hello-shohanur/Web-Automation-Testing/README.md

 # Web Automation Testing (Selenium | Python)
-Hi, Hope you're doing well!
-This repository contains a collection of websites that I've utilized for practicing web automation testing.
-Each website offers a distinct set of challenges and scenarios, enabling me to hone my skills in automated testing across various web platforms.
+Welcome to my repository dedicated to practicing web automation testing using Selenium and Python.
+Here, you'll find a curated collection of websites specifically chosen to help you sharpen your skills in automated testing using these powerful tools.
+Each website presents unique challenges, offering an excellent opportunity to explore various scenarios commonly encountered in real-world testing environments.

-## 🔥 Installation Process
+## 🔥Installation Process
 01. Download the project from GitHub (https://github.com/hello-shohanur/Web-Automation-Testing.git)

 02. Install Pycharm IDE